AntonioCervantes/AntonioCervantes.github.io/content/authors/admin/_index.md

 ---

-Antonio Cervantes is a first year Ph.D. student of Civil and Environmental Engineering at the Boundary Layers and Turbulence Lab, UC Irvine.
-His research focuses on atmospheric-forest canopy flows and its effect on wildfires.
-His research interests include wildfires, particle transport, and turbulence.
+Hey there!
+I'm a first year Ph.D. student of Civil and Environmental Engineering at the Boundary Layers and Turbulence Lab, UC Irvine.
+My research focuses on atmospheric-forest canopy flows and its effect on wildfires.
+Please see my site for info on my research experience and interests.
 {style="text-align: justify;"}